Jiangtian

 Jiangtian (江田) is a town with the longest coastline in Changle district.
 Jiangtian Town is ranked as a leading economic town in Fuzhou city with its strong development momentum.
 In recent years, it is becoming one of the major gathering places for industrial development and investment in Fuzhou city, Fujian province.
 Clothing industry, and steel industry are the major industries in Jiangtian Town.
 The tourism in Jiangtian Town is another developing industry.

 Tourism

 Nanyang Village- red tourism spot (the former site of Fujian Provincial Party Committee)

-67 years ago, the Fujian Provincial Committee of the Chinese Communist Party moved to Nanyang Village, Changle.
-During the period, the Fujian Provincial Party Committee launched a series of anti-Japanese activities and actively promoted the development of the province's revolutionary struggle.
+The Fujian Provincial Committee of the Chinese Communist Party moved to Nanyang Village, Changle.
+During the Second Sino-Japanese War, the committee launched a series of anti-Japanese activities and actively promoted the development of the province's revolutionary struggle.
 It has written a brilliant page in the history of Fujian's revolution.
 The Nanyang site of the Fujian Provincial Committee of the Chinese Communist Party has been turned into a national defense education base in Fujian Province, a patriotic education base in Fuzhou City, a patriotism education and moral education base in Changle, where has become an important place for cadres, masses, and adolescents to receive education in patriotism and revolutionary traditions.